 Nongkrem Dance Festival

-The highlight of the festival is definitely the famous ‘Nongkrem Dance’ after which the festival is named; a vibrant performance where young girls, adorned in gold and silver jewelry with vibrant silk skirts, and men, clad in traditional attire with ornamental feathers, dance in concentric circles to traditional music.
+Last but not least, we finish this list of the best festivals of Northeast India with the Nongkrem Dance Festival, also known as Ka Pomblang Nongkrem, that takes place in November.
+It’s a five-day-long jubilation of the Khasi tribe with the highlight being the famous ‘Nongkrem Dance’ after which the festival is named, where young girls, adorned in gold and silver jewelry with vibrant silk skirts, and men, clad in traditional attire with ornamental feathers, dance in concentric circles to traditional music.

 Did you ever hear about any of these festivals of Northeast India?
 Did you have the chance to attend one of them?
 Do you know of more such festivals we forgot to include on our list?
 Feel free to share your thoughts in the comments below.